CenturyLinkCloud/PublicKB/Partners/demo-account-setup-for-partners.md

   "contentIsHTML": false
 }}}

+### Purpose

+Explain how to setup a Demo Account in CenturyLink Cloud.

+### Benefits
+* Partners can use this account to perform demonstrations of CenturyLink Cloud for their customers.

+### Intended Audience
+* Sales Engineers
+* Sales

+### What’s Included
+* Step-by-step process for how to setup a Demo Account.

+### Partner Action Items
+* Setup a Demo Account so you can perform demos for your customers.

+---

 ###Demo Account Setup for Partners on CenturyLink Cloud

 The setup process for creating a demo account takes about 2 hours.
 Let's get started.